 An improvement award that covers the basic flat water skills.
-The emphasis is on creating the desired movement of the boat through developing an understanding of cause and effect rather than concentrating on rigidly defined strokes.
+The emphasis is on creating the desired movement of the boat through developing an understanding of cause and effect through the connectivity between body, boat and blade, rather than concentrating on rigidly defined strokes.